rsyncOSX/RsyncOSXdocs/content/post/UserConfiguration.md

 ## Logging to file

-Logging is saved to permanent store.
+Logging is saved to permanent store:

 - either minimum (last 10 lines) or full logging of output from rsync, be carful not logging everything, the log file might be big
 - log file is Documents/rsynclog.txt